 From time to time, new accounting pronouncements are issued by the Financial Accounting Standards Board or other standard setting bodies that are adopted by the Company as of the specified effective date.
-Unless otherwise discussed, the Company believes that the impact of recently issued standards that are not yet effective will not have a material impact on the Company's financial position or results of operations upon adoption.
+Unless otherwise discussed, the Company believes that the impact of recently issued standards that are not yet effective will not have a material impact on the Company's consolidated financial statements upon adoption.

 In May 2014, the FASB issued a new U.S GAAP accounting standard that updates guidance and disclosure requirements for recognizing revenue.
 The new revenue recognition standard provides a five-step model for recognizing revenue from contracts with customers.
 The core principle is that a company should recognize revenue when it transfers goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods and services.
 The new standard will be effective for the Company on January 1, 2018 and can be applied using one of two methods: retrospectively to each prior period presented or a modified retrospective application by recognizing a cumulative-effect adjustment as a component of equity as of the date of adoption.
 The Company expects to adopt the new revenue standard using the modified retrospective application method.
-As of June 30, 2017, the Company is still evaluating the impact the adoption of this standard will have on the Company's financial statements and disclosure.
-During the second half of 2017, the Company plans to finalize its review of all applicable contracts that will be affected by the adoption of this standard.
+During the fourth quarter of 2017, the Company plans to finalize its assessments over the impact that these standards may have on its consolidated financial statements and disclosures.
+As a result of adopting this standard, the Company plans to implement additional processes and controls, including additional disclosures, to comply with the new standard.

 In February 2016, the FASB issued a new U.S. GAAP accounting standard which requires that all lessees recognize the assets and liabilities that arise from leases on the balance sheet and disclose qualitative and quantitative information about its leasing arrangements.
 The new standard will be effective for the Company on January 1, 2019.
-The Company is currently evaluating the potential impact that this standard may have on the Company's financial statements.
+The Company is currently evaluating the potential impact that this standard may have on the Company's consolidated financial statements.

 In August 2016, the FASB issued new U.S. GAAP guidance which clarifies the classification of certain cash receipts and payments in the statement of cash flows.
 This standard is effective for the company on January 1, 2018.
-The adoption of this new guidance is not expected to have a material impact on the Company's financial statements.
+The adoption of this new guidance is not expected to have a material impact on the Company's consolidated financial statements.